Akira-Hayasaka/ofxGLEditor/README.md

 On Mac OSX, you will need to install Xcode.

-On Linux, you can use the Makefile and/or Codeblocks project files (without the "_win" suffix).
+On Linux, you can use Makefiles and/or Codeblocks project files (without the "_win" suffix).

 On Win, you will need either Microsoft Visual Studio C++ or [Codeblocks+MiniGW](http://www.codeblocks.org/downloads/26) and the [Win Codeblocks OF package](http://www.openframeworks.cc/download).
 Use the Codeblocks projects files with the "_win" suffix.